Antero Resources Corporation [AR] Holding Strong: What’s pushing it?

 Antero Resources Corporation [NYSE:AR]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Antero Resources Corporation [AR] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-On average, stock market experts give AR an Underweight rating.
-The average 12-month price forecast for this stock is $2.13, with the high estimate being $2.00, the low estimate being $0.00 and the median estimate amounting to $1.27.
-This is compared to its latest closing price of $2.18.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Antero Resources Corporation [AR], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+This is compared to its latest closing price of $2.38.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Antero Resources Corporation [AR] is sitting at 2.54.
 This is compared to 1 month ago, when its average rating was 2.69.